blackstrype/quarkus-microservices-training/labs/lab_1_getting_started_with_quarkus.md

     }
     ```

     At this point the live reload may not have picked up the change to the tests.
-You may have to relaunch your tests
+You may have to quit dev mode and re-initiate a compile step.
+You can launch dev mode directly into the tests by using the `quarkus:test` goal.

     ```bash
-    ./mvnw quarkus:test
+    quarkus test
     ```

-    Note: you can still launch your tests with the standart test directive of the mvn plugin
+    **Note**: you can still run your tests with the standard `test` goal of maven

     ```bash
     mvn test